Methods of implementation of new or updated systems

 Advantages Disadvantages

-Often the cheapest method of installation Have to transfer all of the data to the new one before the old one can be switched off
+Often the cheapest method of installation because it minimizes the period where resources are duplicated Have to transfer all of the data to the new one before the old one can be switched off

 Don't need to keep duplicate sets of data There will be a period when no system is available because can't have the old one working while a new one is being switched on